Ayush00778/Diwali-Sales-Analysis/README.md

 ## Analysis
 The analysis includes the following steps:
-1. Data Cleaning: Handling missing values, data types, and formatting.
+1. Data Cleaning:
+-Theory: Ensure data quality by handling missing values, correcting data types, and removing duplicates or irrelevant information.
+-Process: Inspect the dataset for any inconsistencies or missing values and apply necessary corrections.

-2. Exploratory Data Analysis (EDA): Visualizing sales trends, customer demographics, and product performance.
+3. Exploratory Data Analysis (EDA):
+-Theory: Understand the data through summary statistics and visualizations to identify patterns, trends, and relationships.
+-Process: Use graphs and charts to visualize the distribution of data points across various features like gender, age, state, marital status, occupation, and product categories.

+4. Visualization:
+-Theory: Create visual representations of data to communicate findings effectively.
+-Process: Plot graphs such as bar charts, histograms, and pie charts to represent data visually and highlight key insights.

-3. Statistical Analysis: Identifying significant factors affecting sales.
+5. Statistical Analysis:

-Key Insights :
+-Theory: Apply statistical methods to analyze data and infer properties about the population being studied.
+-Process: Perform calculations and tests to identify significant factors affecting sales, such as correlations between demographics and purchasing behavior.

+6. Conclusion:
+-Theory: Summarize the key findings from the analysis to provide actionable insights.
-1. Significant sales increase during Diwali season.
+-Process: Draw conclusions based on the analysis and provide recommendations for optimizing sales strategies during the Diwali season.
-2. Top-performing product categories such as Auto.
-3. Customer demographics aged 26-35 and in Healthcare sector show higher purchase rates.
-4. States like Maharashtra and regions like the Western Zone have higher sales volumes.

-Conclusion:
-Married women age group 26-35 yrs from UP, Maharastra and Karnataka working in IT, Healthcare and Aviation are more likely to buy products from Food, Clothing and Electronics category.